Marceli-1/Naive-bayes-classifier/README.md

 # Naive-bayes-classifier
 Naive bayes classifier
 It is a project with artificial intelligence systems.
-The classifier gains an accuracy of 80% with a very large database.
+This algorithm achieves an efficiency of 80% with a very large database.
 There is Jupyter Notebook file in which project has been done and interpreted.

 Naiwny klasyfikator Bayesa